saad-ansari/WeatherAppTask/README.md

 ```
 ### Coding
 ```
-This project is developer using "MVVM" desing pattern focusing totaly in to code reuseablity and optimization technique.
+* WeatherAppTask is developer using "MVVM" desing pattern.
-* View layer seprate to handle all the UI
+* View layer seprate to handle all the UI.
-* ViewModel layer to communicated between UI and Model layer
+* ViewModel layer to communicated between UI and Model layer.
-* Model layer to handle all date and network related task
+* Model layer to handle all date and network related task.
 * Using Combine framework to manage state.
 * Creating bindings between your UI and your ViewModel with SwiftUI.
 ```
 ## Testing

-Project has few UnitTest up and running.
+WeatherAppTask has few UnitTest up and running.

 ### How to test UnitTest
 ```
 * Run the tests using CMD+U
 * To view test cases : open `WeatherAppTaskTests.swift`